staller-lab/ADHunter-DeepLift/README.md

 # staller-rotation
+This contains all the scripts, notebooks, and data I used/made in the course of my rotation in the Staller lab.
+My project was mainly focused on using DeepLIFT to interpret ADhunter, a model to predict if a given 40aa protein sequence can function as a transcriptional activation domain.
+Analysis showed that generally ADhunter considers the amino acids we expect to be important to be important (namely: bulky aromatics/hydrophobics in general and acidics).

 ## notebooks
 - `250304_ADHunter_explicit1he.ipynb`: Notebook where I made the `adhunter_1he.pt` model that I used for most subsequent analysis.
 This involved slightly modifying the ADhunter architecture by replacing the initial `nn.Embedding` layer with manual one-hot encoding and a `nn.Linear` layer to enable interpretation via DeepLIFT of the contributions from the one-hot input. `NOTE:` The model tweaks are all implemented in `../adhunter/actpred/actpred/models.py` and thus in my install of ADhunter, so subsequent notebooks just import the installed ADhunter.